lcraveir001/rubikAlgorithm/README.md

 Project By:
   Lila, Isaac, Cora, and Jack

-Algorithm for solving a Ruik's cube
+Algorithm for solving a Rubik's cube